Education: Access and learning support for disabled and Deaf students

-- the Education Act 1989 (in section 8) says your child should have the same access to education as any other local child
+- the Education and Training Act 2020 (in section 34) says your child should have the same access to education as any other local child

 - the New Zealand Bill of Rights Act 1990 (in section 19) says that public institutions, like state schools, can’t discriminate against children on the grounds of disability

 - the Ministry of Education provides funding for students with learning support needs.

 - Ask the school to arrange a meeting between you, the school, and someone from the Ministry of Education to solve the problem.
 If this doesn’t help, write a letter to the school board of trustees, saying the same things.
 They will have to respond to you.
 Keep copies of all the letters.

 - there’s a Learning Support section of the Ministry of Education that should be able to help you.
 (They used to be called the “Special Education” section.)